schrockwell/bodyguard/README.md

 Note that if `Repo.get!` fails due to an invalid ID, the action will raise an exception and render a 404 Not Found page, which is the desired behavior in most cases.

 `nil` data will not defer to any policy module, and will fail authorization by default.
-If the `:policy` option is explicitly specified, then that policy module will be used, passing `nil` as the data.
+If the `:policy` option is explicitly specified, then that policy module will be used, passing `nil` as the `term`.

 ### Handling `authorize!/3` Errors